 Subsequent measurement based on the classification of the financial assets in one of the following four categories under FRS 39 is as follows:

-#1.
-Financial assets at fair value through profit or loss: As at end of the reporting year date there were no financial assets classified in this category.
+1. Financial assets at fair value through profit or loss: As at end of the reporting year date there were no financial assets classified in this category.

-2. Summary of Significant Accounting Policies (Cont'd) Financial Assets (Cont'd)
+Financial Assets (Cont'd)